What's in a Name? Electricians' Terminology for Light Bulbs

 FAQ Section:

-Can I utilize light bulbs with LEDs in an installation that needs incandescent bulbs?
+Can I utilize light bulbs with LEDs in an installation that requires incandescent bulbs?

-Yes, but you need to make sure the bulb is the right size and shape for the fixture.
+Yes, but you need to ensure that the bulb is the right shape and wattage for the fixture.

-Is there a more efficient type of bulb?
+What is the most efficient type of bulb?

-LED bulbs are the most efficient and longest-lasting kind of bulb.
+They are also the most energy-efficient and longest-lasting kind of bulb.